sweetfarm/sweetfarm.org/README.md

 ### Installing Octopress

 This project is a Jekyll blog that runs on Github's CDN.
-As such, we can use the `octopress` tool to manage the project's content, deployment and administration.
+As such, we can use the `jekyll` tool to manage the project's content, deployment and administration.
 We can use bundler to install this dependency, along with every other tool we'll need: